AndrewWPhillips/andrewwphillips.github.io/_posts/2023-12-29-flame-graphs.md

     mux.HandleFunc("/debug/pprof/profile", pprof.Profile)
 ```

-Once the application (including the webserver) is running you can use one of the above HTTP endpoints to generate a profile, eg using `curl`.
+Once the application (including the webserver) is running you can use one of the above HTTP endpoints to generate a profile, e.g. using `curl`.
 Since we want a CPU profile we will use `/debug/pprof/profile` then use the **pprof tool**.

 ```shell
 $ curl --output cpu.pprof http://localhost:6060/debug/pprof/profile?seconds=5